pjain-github/InstantSearch/README.md

-# InstantSearch
-An AI search engine to run on your files
+Project Overview - Chatbot to upload documents and connect your documents to LLM